ahmadzafarcs/rust-vault/README.md

-rust-vault
+# rust-vault

-A simple and secure CLI password manager written in Rust.
-Store, retrieve, and manage your passwords locally using JSON-based persistence.
+A simple and secure CLI password manager written in Rust. rust-vault allows you to store, retrieve, and manage your passwords locally using JSON-based persistence.
+It’s a beginner-friendly Rust project ideal for learning CLI development, structs, enums, and file I/O.

+## Table of Contents

 Features

-Add a new password entry (service, username, password)

-List all saved entries

-Retrieve the password for a specific service

-Delete an entry

-Persistent storage in a local JSON file

-Beginner-friendly Rust CLI project

 Installation

+Usage

+Project Structure

+Learning Goals

+Future Improvements

+License

+Features

+Add a new password entry with service, username, and password.

+List all saved entries.

+Retrieve the password for a specific service.

+Delete an entry from the vault.

+Persistent storage in a local JSON file.

+Beginner-friendly CLI application written in Rust.

+## Installation

 Clone the repository: